EmmoCodes/.mov/README.md

 ## Compatibility

-.mov Movie App is designed to provide an optimal user experience on Macbook screens and iPhone 12 Pro screens.
+.mov Movie App is designed to provide an optimal user experience.

 ## Whats planned for 2.0?
 - Login